 Now, I’m a huge horror fan, but if you’re not a horror person, skip this one.
 Or don’t.
 Because Kate Siegel plays hot lesbian Theo, which is definitely worth the jump scares I would say.

-As kids, the Crain family experienced a lot of paranormal phenomena in their house which resulted in someone’s death.
+As kids, the Crain family experienced a lot of paranormal phenomena in their house which resulted in someone’s passing.
 26 years later, the kids come back to reunite after yet another tragedy.
 Theo is one of these kids.
 And did I mention she’s hot and a lesbian?
 And she has some pretty good gay moments!

 This is the first season of the Haunting series.
 Remember I talked about the lesbian Netflix series Haunting House of Bly Manor earlier?
 Note: the stories are NOT related.